Albro3459/StreamTrack/README.md

 See API Setup below for how to get the API keys.

-See the READMEs in each folder for their specific setup.
+See the READMEs in each of the main folders for their specific setup.

-Follow these steps to set up and run Stream Track locally:
+Follow these (outdated) steps to set up and run Stream Track locally:

 ### 1. Clone the repository
 ```sh